 However if she was able to use her freelancing/1099 income she have a higher wage base and could have actually qualified for a higher weekly benefit payment under the the Pandemic Unemployment Assistance (PUA) available to freelance and gig workers.
 This means that her weekly unemployment check will be lower because the income she made from the bar job, which is used for her UI benefit WBA calculation, is significantly less than what she earns from her freelancing graphic designer contract job.

 Surprisingly data showed millions of Americans fell into this mixed earner unemployment hole and the extra $100 per week, on top of a $300 per week FPUC to those getting at least $1 of regular or enhanced unemployment is intended to make up for this gap.

 This mixed earner benefit payment is however subject to state discretion, so some states may choose to pay it while others may not.
 If the Lost Wages Assistance (LWA) program is used as a guideline where states could optionally pay an extra $100, then it is likely only a few states will make this supplementary payment to eligible claimants.
 Not that this is payment is above and beyond the $300 FPUC that is automatically being paid to eligible claimants (see $300 state tracker).
 Note that per guidelines, if your state chooses to implement the $100 payment, they must notify you that you are eligible.

 Do I qualify for the $100 Mixed earner payment (Examples)?

 You qualify if you ALL meet these criteria:

 1).
-Are you getting at least $1 per week in traditional unemployment insurance, which excludes PUA?
+Getting at least $1 per week in traditional unemployment insurance, which excludes PUA.